 Desktop users will likely have less problems.
-But it is still an unpleasant experience to struggle with opening a browser window, or to wait for a minute while Photoshop attempts to create a new layer.
+But it is still an unpleasant experience to struggle with opening a browser window or to wait for a minute while Photoshop attempts to create a new layer.
 CPU miners don’t care about the user.
 Their target is to squeeze all possible coins from a single computer.
 That’s why the legit and familiar (at first sight) csrss process can spontaneously start to consume up to 90-95% of CPU power.

 |Type||Trojan Coin Miner|